Madrid-Yiwu rail shows unique Sino-Spanish bond

 The China-Europe route is not a project any longer - it's a reality.
 As a key component of the BRI, the train must align itself with the spirit and values of the initiative.

 Carlos Santana is the director of YXE Train in Spain and adjunct professor in IE University.
-Mao Wenjin is the president of the Foundation for Exchange between Yiwu and Spain.
+Mao Wenjin is the president of the Foundation for Exchange between Yiwu and Spain.bizopinion@globaltimes.com.cn